 Some dogs have the normal symptoms of Cushing’s, but routine blood sampling does not bear this out.
 In these cases we will repeat the adrenal screening tests at some time in the future or even abdominal ultrasound to look at the actual glands.

-Cushing’s tends to be a problem that affects older dogs, usually greater than 10 years of age.
+Cushing’s tends to be a problem that affects older dogs, usually greater than 6 years of age, with a median age of onset at around 10 years.
 The disease tends to have a slow and gradual onset, so the early symptoms are easily missed.

 Several canine breeds are prone to getting Cushing’s: